 The “Lethal Trifecta”

-Rug-pull Updates
+Rug-Pull Updates

 A breaking change in the upstream MCP specification or a core library that renders existing servers inoperable.
 That halts the development process.